FFRavassi/FFRavassi/README.md

 <h1 align="center">Hi there 👋, I'm Francesco Ravassi</h1>
-<h3 align="center">a Full Stack developer currently living in Argentina.
+<h3 align="start">A Full Stack developer currently living in Argentina.
 Previously, I worked in the field of gastronomy, where I acquired skills such as attention to detail, time management, and teamwork.
 After many years working as a chef, I found myself at a crossroads: should I keep working in the kitchen, or should I pursue my true passion?
 Software development is my passion, and so in 2023, I decided to start exploring the wonderful world of coding.
 I began studying at a bootcamp called Soy Henry with very little knowledge about programming (now I realize that I really didn't know anything), and after many trials and tribulations, I persisted and finally graduated from my bootcamp.
 Now I have experience in many different languages, and I'm interested in continuing to learn, finding tech solutions, and being value to the people I work with.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ffravassi&label=Profile%20views&color=f2f200&style=plastic" alt="ffravassi" /> </p>